kyverno/website/content/en/policies/other/add_volume_deployment.md

 ---
+type: "docs"
-title: "Add Volume to Deployment"
+title: Add Volume
-category: Sample
-policyType: "mutate"
+linkTitle: Add Volume
+weight: 19
 description: >
     Sample policy to add a volume and volumeMount to a Deployment resource.
 This checks for the presence of an annotation called "vault.k8s.corp.net/inject=enabled" and adds an emptyDir volume using the memory medium.
 ---